FTcode/Pushy/README.md

 You can try Pushy via the [online interpreter](https://tio.run/nexus/pushy), provided by @DennisMitchell.

-If you want to run a script locally, download `pushy.py` and `pushy_interpreter.py` from the 'source' folder.
+If you want to run a script locally, download `pushy.py` and `pushy_interpreter.py` from the 'source' folder (Python 3 required).
 You can then use Pushy from the command line like so:

  - `$ pushy f <script-file> [input]`: Open the given file and run as a Pushy script.
 Input is a Python 3 literal (optional).
  - `$ pushy t <script-text> [input]`: Directly run the second argument as a Pushy script, with given input.

 ## Docs:

-A basic list of pushy syntax and commands can be found [in the docs folder](https://github.com/FTcode/Pushy/blob/master/docs/commands.md) of this repository.
+A basic list of Pushy syntax and commands can be found [in the docs folder](https://github.com/FTcode/Pushy/blob/master/docs/commands.md) of this repository.

 ## Example Programs: